 Once you’ve decided to insulate your metal shed with foam board, it’s time to get started with the simple process to ensure the temperature is regulated within your shelter.

 Step 1: Begin by measuring the roof and walls of your shed.
 It’s important to know exactly how much foam board you will need to purchase prior to starting the job.

 Step 2: Cut the foam board based on the height and length of the areas you need to cover.
 Foam board is easy to cut, so you’ll be able to customize the boards based on where you need insulation.

 Step 3: Apply aluminum tape adhesive to the back of each foam board and place the boards on the area of the shed you want insulated.
 If you see any gaps as you go, simply cut a new piece of board to fit the gaps to ensure the entire shed is covered.
 When applying boards to the roof, make sure there is an air gap between the roof panels and the foam board

 Step 4: Cover the board with a fireproof vapor barrier for added safety.
 Because foam boards can absorb water and are not fire resistant, this is an important step to help prevent condensation and prevent damage from a fire.

 After installation, it is important to keep an eye on the foam boards from time to time to make sure they are not peeling.
 If you notice any breakdown, simply install a new one in the area you notice the wear and tear.

 How to Insulate a Metal Shed Without Breaking the Bank

 Metal sheds are a smart investment when it comes to creating extra storage space along with decluttering your yard.
 It makes sense to protect your investment by preventing condensation and rust by installing insulation.
 It’s a cost-effective and simple way to keep your shed comfortable while protecting any valuable items you may have inside.

-If you are comfortable with DIY projects, learning how to insulate a metal shed on your own will save you money and elongate the life of your shelter.
+If you are comfortable with DIY projects, learning how to insulate a metal shed roof on your own will save you money and elongate the life of your shelter.